Tribanadhari Barbarik: Plot

-Dr. Shyam Kathu's is a well known psychiatrist.
-After losing his son and daughter-in-law, his life becomes his granddaughter Nidhi.
-In parallel we meet Ram, a B-Tech graduate who desperately wants to go abroad for work.
-To do this he need 30 lakhs and he doesn't have that sort of money.
-His childhood best friend Dev is a taxi driver at his Aunt, Vakili Padma's, travel service.
+Dr. Shyam Kathu is a well-known psychiatrist.
+After losing his son and daughter-in-law, his life becomes centered on granddaughter Nidhi.
+In parallel, Ram is a B.Tech graduate who desperately wants to go abroad for work.
+To do this, he needs 30 lakhs, which he does not have.
+His childhood best friend Dev is a taxi driver at his aunt Vakili Padma's travel service.
 Padma also runs a big milk business.
 Ram works at the travel agency part-time for extra cash.

-Shyman idolizes a mythological figure named Barbarik, a man that could end a war in seconds using his 3 arrows.
-Whoever stood beside him got immense courage.
+Shyman idolizes a mythological figure named Barbarik, a man who could end a war in seconds using his three arrows.
+Whoever stands beside him gets immense courage.
 Nidhi feels that Shyam is her Barbarik.

 One day, Nidhi goes missing.
 After contacting Nidhi's bus driver, Nidhi's friend, and others, Shyam goes to the police station to get help.
-SI Purushottam is currently working on the case of a ministers missing dog while Shyam comes to the station.
+SI Purushottam is currently working on the case of a minister's missing dog, while Shyam comes to the station.
 He assigns Chandu, a man scared of dead bodies, to Shyam's case.
-The first clue we get is by tracking Nidhi's digital watch.
-This leads to someone's home, the man living there had found it on the road.
-After going to this road they check the security cams.
+The first clue is by tracking Nidhi's digital watch.
+This leads to someone's home, where the man living there had found it on the road.
+After going down this road, they check the security cameras.

 The movie switches back to Ram, who meets Satya while trying to go to America.
-She helps him get his papers and soon they fall in love.
+She helps him get his papers, and they soon fall in love.
 After Ram kisses Satya and plays around with her, Satya gets flashbacks of her abusive uncle and slaps Ram away.
-Later in the evening Satya tells Ram about this and they reconcile.
-Dev is part of a drug smuggling business owned by Dasanna.
+Later in the evening, Satya tells Ram about this, and they reconcile.
+Dev is part of a drug-smuggling business owned by Dasanna.
 He hides drugs in dog fur and sells them without the police knowing.
-Dev owes Dasanna 30 lakhs but every time he earns any money he gambles it all away.
+Dev owes Dasanna 30 lakhs, but every time he earns any money, he gambles it all away.
 This leads Dasanna to threaten Dev to tell Padma.
-Also Dev is in love with Padma's daughter Mahalakshmi.
+Also, Dev is in love with Padma's daughter Mahalakshmi.
 Padma secretly knows of their relationship and approves of it.
-After multiple threats from Dasanna and only 1 week to pay Ram's abroad fees, Dev says the only way to earn money is either by kidnapping or robbing someone.
+After multiple threats from Dasanna and only a week to pay Ram's abroad fees, Dev says the only way to earn money is either by kidnapping or robbing someone.